-The UX and UI design in mobile apps improve the user experience that influences customer satisfaction.
+The UX and UI design in mobile apps improves the user experience that influences customer satisfaction.
 And satisfied users are often a source of conversions and recommendations for your application.

-Well-chosen features shown in a simple and aesthetic way is a composition that’s hard to ignore.
+Well-chosen features shown in a simple and aesthetic way are a composition that’s hard to ignore.

 Steps of the UX design and UI design in mobile app development